jax-ml/jax/docs/401/cute-dsl.md

 ## Exporting CUTLASS kernels with `jax.export`

-So far, every kernel we've written lives inside a `@jax.jit` function, compiled and run within the current Python process. `jax.export` lets you save a compiled JAX function containing a CUTLASS kernel, ship it to another machine, or load it in a non-Python runtime.
+So far, every kernel we've written lives inside a `@jax.jit` function, compiled and run within the current Python process. `jax.export` lets you serialize a JAX function containing a CUTLASS kernel, ship it to another machine, or load it in a non-Python runtime.

-It takes a JIT-compiled function and produces a standalone, serialized artifact that you can save to disk, send over the network, and reload later, even after the original Python program has exited.
+It takes a jitted function and produces a standalone, serialized artifact that you can save to disk, send over the network, and reload later, even after the original Python program has exited.
 Without `jax.export`, JAX functions are only compiled and callable inside the same Python process through `jit`.

 With `jax.export` you get:

 - **Serialization** — turn your staged JAX computation into a blob that can be stored and reused
 - **Interoperability** — future tools could invoke this from non-Python runtimes (TensorFlow, C++, other frameworks)
-- **Stable HLO output** — useful for ahead-of-time (AOT) compilation, deployment, and cross-platform interoperability
+- **StableHLO output** — useful for ahead-of-time (AOT) compilation, deployment, and cross-platform interoperability

 For CUTLASS kernels specifically:

-- The exported function includes **custom calls** to CUTLASS kernels, which aren't part of JAX's built-in compilation pipeline. `get_export_disabled_safety_checks()` tells JAX that these custom calls are safe to include in the exported output.
+- The exported function includes **custom calls** to CUTLASS kernels. `jax.export` normally refuses to serialize custom calls whose targets aren't known to be stable (see {ref}`jax-501-export`); `get_export_disabled_safety_checks()` returns the `disabled_checks` entries that allow CUTLASS's targets.
-- With **symbolic shapes**, the exported artifact works for multiple input sizes without recompilation.
+- With **symbolic shapes**, one exported artifact works for many input sizes, without re-exporting.
+(Each new concrete shape is still compiled by XLA when it's first called.)
 The kernel doesn't have to be recompiled for new input shapes after export.

 ### What `jax.export` gives you

-- **A StableHLO representation** of the compiled function (the lowered intermediate representation)
+- **A StableHLO representation** of the function (the lowered intermediate representation)
 - **Metadata** about the function's inputs and outputs
 - **A serialized blob** you can save to disk or transmit over the network
 - **A callable object** (`rehydrated.call(...)`) that works independently of the code that built it